 |Less Activity Transferred in Later Months||-623.29||-2.52|

-If there have been other issues that led to transfer delays, an additional line is included that totals the cumulative untransferred funds.
+If there have been other issues that led to payout delays, an additional line is included that totals the cumulative untransferred funds.
 This can be used to determine how much has is yet to be transferred.

 Account activity reports